Policy Number: 126.96.36.199

 - Under Exhibit A, the University has designated the schools, departments, clinics, programs, or functions that either meet the definition of a Covered Entity, if each were a separate legal entity, or perform Covered Functions as a University Health Care Component.

-- The University will conduct periodic reviews to add or remove one or more University Health Care Component or University Business Associate designation(s).
+- The University will conduct periodic reviews to add or remove one or more University Health Care Component or University Business Component designation(s).

 UNIVERSITY HEALTH CARE COMPONENT RESPONSIBILITIES: